SeaHOH/greasemonkey-for-UXP-browsers/README.md

 5. Why did you retire the date-based naming scheme?

 A: Back when I was developing it, I was using the date-based naming scheme, because I was developing it for my own use, when I was the sole tester.
 Then, I decided it would be smarter to send the extension to some Pale Moon users, so that the debugging process would be faster, thus making the extension enter the beta phase.
-I was planning to name it "3.4.0" the entire time, but I had to make it usable first.
+I was planning to follow the semantic versioning the entire time, but I had to make it usable first.